SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/08-Summary.md

     }
     ```

-## In the next lesson we will learn:
+## In the next lesson, you will learn:

 - Component Lifecycle
 - Higher Order Components